 Completing CMM’s current portfolio in Zambia’s commercial property sector are three shopping mall projects in Kabwe, Kasama and Kalulushi, two office parks in Rhodes Park and Fairview, a hotel and convention centre in Kabwe and a 16-storey mixed-use development in Lusaka which has already secured financing.

-Capacity building is one of CMM’s core values and by working with likeminded companies in the property business, the Company is helping to foster healthy relationships across the continent and beyond.
+Capacity building is one of the core values of CMM Property Group, and by working with likeminded companies in the property business, the Company is helping to foster healthy relationships across the continent and beyond.
 “Investors are looking for opportunities across the whole of Africa, which means we need to have a presence beyond Zambia and build the right partnerships and joint ventures.
 For example, we work closely with Knight Frank in Zambia, Fifth Avenue Properties in South Africa, and anywhere else that the opportunity arises for a fruitful relationship.

 “Moreover, we are currently assisting a company in Angola with a housing project that will provide 1,000 residences for retired soldiers in Luena,” says Mulenga.